TillJohanndeiter/quorum-cluster/README.md

 **Network programming project SS20**

-Welcome to my project, which implements a decentralized network of different Nodes.
+Welcome to my implementation of a decentralized network of different Nodes.
 One of the nodes has the role of a master and the nodes will decide base on a
 quorum who will be selected as master especially in case of unexpected shutdown of the current master.